 Crawling is not good enough for many babies by this age.
 They see you walking, and they want to try it too.

-So if she hasn't done it already, expect that your baby will soon be pulling herself up to stand and trying to cruise around using furniture as her support system.
+So if they haven't done it already, expect that your baby will soon be pulling themselves up to stand and trying to cruise around using furniture as their support system.

-- Show her how to get back to a sitting position from a stand.
+- Show them how to get back to a sitting position from a stand.
 Otherwise, you'll be waking up at night to a crying baby who can't get back down to sleep!

 - Do another round of baby proofing.
-Watch for sharp edges on furniture she might grab onto, and make sure anything she'll use for support isn't apt to tip over.
+Watch for sharp edges on furniture they might grab onto, and make sure anything they'll use for support isn't apt to tip over.

-- Don't overreact if she falls.
+- Don't overreact if they fall.
 Offer a quick hug and words of encouragement.
 These are but the first of many tumbles!

-- She'll probably want to climb stairs just like you.
-It's OK to let her crawl up a few if you stay within arm's reach and vigilant.
+- They'll probably want to climb stairs just like you.
+It's OK to let them crawl up a few if you stay within arm's reach and vigilant.

 - Remember, walkers are a safety hazard and do not actually help babies with walking.